 West Virginia Sen. Joe Manchin announces he won't run for president in 2024

-West Virginia Sen. Joe Manchin has said he is not running for president, according to his spokesman Jon Kott
+West Virginia Sen. Joe Manchin says he is not running for president

-NEW YORK -- West Virginia Sen. Joe Manchin said Friday that he is not running for president, according to his spokesman Jonathan Kott.
+NEW YORK -- West Virginia Sen. Joe Manchin announced on Friday that he is not running for president, saying he didn't want to be a “spoiler.”

-Manchin announced his decision in a speech at West Virginia University, as part of a national listening tour he was making.
+“I will not be seeking a third-party run," he said in a speech at West Virginia University.
+"I will not be involved in a presidential run.
+I will be involved in making sure that we secure a president that has the knowledge and has the passion and has the ability to bring this country together.”

-“I will not be seeking a third-party run.
-I will not be involved in a presidential run,” he said in his speech in Morgantown.
+The speech was billed as part of a national listening tour Manchin announced when he decided not to seek another Senate term.
+He told the Morgantown audience that he had no interest in being “a deal-breaker, if you will, a spoiler, whatever you want to call it.”

 His decision comes as the leadership of No Labels, a national political movement that could offer an independent presidential ticket in 2024, has worked privately to identify serious candidates to represent the group in the general election.
 Manchin was viewed as one of the top prospects.